emidiovaleretto/emidiovaleretto/README.md

 # Who am I:question:

 - I'm originally from ​B​ra​z​i​l​ :brazil: , currently living in Dublin, Ireland :ireland:
-- :man_student: I have a degree in journalism and a technology enthusiast.
+- :man_student:  I have a degree in journalism and I'm a technology enthusiast.
 - My hobbies are photography :camera:  and cinema :clapper:
-- :desktop_computer: ​I am currently graduating in Software Analysis and Development.
+- :desktop_computer: ​ I am currently graduating in Software Analysis and Development.
 - :seedling:  I'm currently learning Python :snake:, C++ and the three pillars of the front end: HTML5, CSS3 and JavaScript.
 - and I am passionate about challenges and I'm looking forward to discovering new things.

 <iframe src="https://giphy.com/embed/LPrAK9rEedDwjtL1J0" width="480" height="349" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 # Languages & Tools :hammer_and_wrench: